OpenWebSearch/wows-code/ecir25/README.md

 ### Step 1: Install the wows-eval Script to Evaluate and Submit Your Solutions

 We have created a python script `wows-eval` that you can use on the command line and in python to evaluate your relevance assessor.
-You can pass `--upload` on the command line respectively `upload=True` to directly upload your submission to TIRA and will print an ownership ID to stdout that you can use to claim ownership for your submitted run.
+You can pass `--upload` on the command line respectively `upload=True` to directly upload your submission to TIRA and print an ownership ID to stdout that you can use to claim ownership for your submitted run.

 Install `wows-eval` via: